 (C) Sufficiency of an EIM Entity Balancing Authority Area with a Net Ingoing EIM Transfer.
-If an EIM Entity Balancing Authority Area that has a net incoming EIM transfer (net imbalance energy import with reference to the base net schedule interchange) before the operating hour; then the flexible ramping requirement for that EIM Entity Balancing Authority Area in the flexible ramping sufficiency test will be considered sufficient if it meets its own flexible ramping requirement, irrespective of the incoming EIM Transfer, which will be the result of optimal dispatch in the EIM Area.
+If an EIM Entity Balancing Authority Area has a net incoming EIM Transfer (net import with reference to the EIM Base Schedule) before the Operating Hour; then the Flexible Ramping Constraint capacity for that EIM Entity Balancing Authority Area will be considered sufficient if it meets its own Flexible Ramping Constraint capacity requirement, irrespective of the incoming EIM Transfer that results from RTD Dispatch in the EIM Area.

-(6) Effect of Insufficiency.
-If an EIM Entity Balancing Authority Area fails the flexible ramping sufficiency test—
+(5) Effect of Insufficiency.
+If the CAISO determines that an EIM Entity Balancing Authority Area has insufficient Flexible Ramping Constraint capacity—

-(1) it will not be included in any Balancing Authority Area combination constraints;
+(1) the CAISO will not include the EIM Balancing Authority Area in any Flexible Ramping Constraints for any combination of Balancing Authority Areas;

-(2) the CAISO will formulate only individual constraints for the EIM Entity Balancing Authority Area individual flexible ramping requirements; and
+(2) the CAISO will formulate only individual constraints for the EIM Entity Balancing Authority Area individual Flexible Ramping Constraint capacity requirements; and

-(3) the CAISO will limit transfer into the EIM Entity Balancing Authority Area.
+(3) the CAISO will hold the EIM Transfer limit into the EIM Entity Balancing Authority Area at the value for the last 15-minute interval.

-(p) Reserve Sharing.
+(6) Combinations of Constraints.
+The CAISO shall determine the Flexible Ramping Constraint capacity requirement for all possible combinations of sufficient Balancing Authority Areas in the EIM Area, including requirements for individual Balancing Authority Areas in each combination, by reducing the total Flexible Ramping Constraint capacity requirement for each group of Balancing Authority Areas by the total amount of EIM Internal Intertie import capability to that group from each Balancing Authority Area outside the group.

+(n) Contingency Reserves.

 (1) Schedules.

 (A) EIM Entity Responsibility.
-Each EIM Entity is responsible for its DCS compliance, or share of such compliance under the terms of a reserve sharing group agreement, and it and the reserve sharing group are responsible for deploying operating reserves and regulation in conformance with NERC and WECC requirements.
+Each EIM Entity is responsible for its contingency reserves, or share of such contingency reserves under the terms of a reserve sharing group agreement, and it and the reserve sharing group are responsible for deploying contingency reserves, including regulating reserves, in conformance with NERC and WECC requirements.

 (B) EIM Entity Scheduling Coordinator Responsibility.
 The EIM Entity Scheduling Coordinator shall—

-(i) include any energy schedules for deployment of reserves in the hourly base schedules, if time permits, or in manual dispatch instructions, in which case they will be settled in EIM as bilateral (self-scheduled) transactions, with changes in resource output balanced with other changes in resource output or in tagged interchange;
+(i) include any Energy deployed from reserves in the hourly EIM Base Schedules, if time permits, in which case they will be settled in the Real-Time Market as bilateral (self-scheduled) transactions;

+(ii) otherwise include the Energy deployed from reserves as EIM Manual Dispatches, if time does not permit;

-(ii) immediately inform the CAISO of operating reserve contingencies and resource base schedule adjustments in response to contingencies; and
+(iii) immediately inform the CAISO of events requiring Dispatch of contingency operating reserve and resource EIM Base Schedule adjustments in response to contingencies;

-(iii) if a resource’s actual response differs from the resource base schedule adjustment, supply a resource base schedule update showing the actual resources that have deployed during the event by no later than 1:00 a.m. seven days after the operating day in which the event occurred.
+(iv) if a resource’s actual response differs from the resource EIM Base Schedule adjustment, provide a resource EIM Base Schedule update showing the actual resources dispatched during the event by no later than 1:00 a.m. seven days after the Operating Day in which the event occurred; and

+(v) inform the CAISO of the amount of resource capacity that is reserved for contingency reserve responsibility by either submitting an Energy Bid for such capacity or reducing the maximum operating limit of the resource.

 (C) CAISO Actions.

 (i) Prior to Update.
-Until resource operating limit updates are received, the CAISO will continue to send dispatch instructions based upon pre-event operating limits.
+Until the CAISO receives resource operating limit updates, the CAISO will continue to send Dispatch Instructions based upon pre-event operating limits.

 (ii) After Update.
-After base schedule updates are received and EIM dispatches reflect the updated self-schedules and operating limits, the CAISO shall account for the dispatches in the Net Scheduled Interchange values that it provides to EIM Entity Scheduling Coordinators.
+After EIM Base Schedule updates are received and EIM Dispatches reflect the updated Self-Schedules and operating limits, the CAISO shall account for the Dispatches in the net scheduled interchange values that it provides to EIM Entity Scheduling Coordinators.

 (2) Updates to Data for Reserve Sharing Event.

 (A) Responsibilities.
-Immediately following a reserve sharing event in the EIM Entity Balancing Authority Area—
+Immediately following a reserve sharing event impacting the EIM Entity Balancing Authority Area—

-(i) the EIM Entity must submit assisting Balancing Authority Area load to contingent Balancing Authority Area load schedules for each participant involved in the reserve sharing event; and
+(i) the EIM Entity must submit information regarding the assistance provided, including impacts to Balancing Authority Area Load schedules for each participant involved in the reserve sharing event; and